rurounigit/hootspot/README.md

 └── src/                   # Main application source code
-    ├── api/               # All external API communication logic │   ├── google/        # Functions for interacting with the Google Gemini API │   ├── lm-studio.ts   # Functions for interacting with a local LM Studio server │   └── ollama.ts      # Functions for interacting with a local Ollama server ├── assets/            # SVG icons and other static assets used in the app
+    ├── api/               # All external API communication logic │   ├── google/        # Functions for interacting with the Google Gemini API │   ├── openrouter/    # Functions for interacting with the OpenRouter API │   ├── lm-studio.ts   # Functions for interacting with a local LM Studio server │   └── ollama.ts      # Functions for interacting with a local Ollama server ├── assets/            # SVG icons and other static assets used in the app